Your source for Washington DC cannabis

 Measure 71 was passed (64 percent to 36 percent) by D.C. voters in November 2014.
 The law made it legal for adults age 21 and older to possess, grow, and use marijuana, yet it did not authorize retail dispensaries to be licensed or opened.
 While recreational consumers are able to use marijuana, currently they have no place to buy it.

-Medical patients may possess as much as two ounces at any time; however, dispensaries, through inventory tracking, are only permitted to sell up to two ounces to a patient in a 30-day period.
+Medical cardholders may possess as much as two ounces at any time; however, dispensaries, through inventory tracking, are only permitted to sell up to two ounces to a cardholder in a 30-day period.

 Recreational consumers, unable to purchase marijuana in the D.C. area legally, are required to either grow at home or have marijuana gifted to them without any exchange of value having occurred.
 Adults 21 and older can also possess up to two ounces.

 Under both medical and recreational marijuana laws in Washington, D.C., consumers may possess no more than two ounces of marijuana at any time.
-Medical dispensaries are required to track all sales to registered patients, ensuring they never exceed two ounces in a 30-day period.
-Medical patients may be authorized to possess more by the recommending physician.
+Medical dispensaries are required to track all sales to registered cardholders, ensuring they never exceed two ounces in a 30-day period.
+Medical cardholders may be authorized to possess more by the recommending physician.

 Any person caught in possession of more than two ounces is subject to misdemeanor charges, including fines as much as $1,000 and up to six months in jail.